project-gemmi/gemmi/docs/sym.rst

   is not unambiguous and the symbols differ between editions of ITfC, and between sgtbx and :file:`syminfo.lib`.

-After contemplating all the possible approches, we ended up with the last one:
+After contemplating all the possibilities we ended up implementing the most complex solution: Hall symbols.
-Hall symbols.

-To be continued..
+TODO: benchmark results

 .. _SgInfo: https://github.com/rwgk/sginfo
 .. _SgLite: https://github.com/rwgk/sglite